It’s official, oh lovers of mobile: Choosing the cheapest cell phone plan is a headache.

 I was attending a business meeting in a bank conference room without WiFi, when one of the attendees whipped out his iPhone and said, “Here, use this as a personal hotspot.”

-I had an iPhone 4S, a pretty up-to-date device.
+I had a pretty up-to-date device.
 Why couldn’t I do that?

 My friend explained to me that his phone plan, with T-Mobile, allowed him to use the phone as a hotspot, meaning he could get WiFi reception for his computer via the phone whenever he needed it.
 This baffled me, because I had been grandfathered in years ago under AT&T’s unlimited talk, text and data plan.
 (The cell provider ended such plans in 2010.)
 Shouldn’t that include all the bells and whistles?